 So my suggestion works with another type of Dashboard, the “Meta Analytics Dashboards.”

 Here is a step by step guide to conquer the Meta Analytics Dashboards:

-- Dashboard certainty: This metric is base in the follow up received by the people that uses the dashboard and it’s very useful for the dashboard users to know if they are basin their decisions in a source they can trust or not.
+- Dashboard certainty: This metric is based in the follow up received by the people that use the dashboard and it’s very useful for the dashboard users to know if they are basin their decisions in a source they can or cannot trust.
 The dashboard certainty is key to help improving it.
-Every time a person closes the dashboard should receive two questions: 1) Have you actioned based on this dashboard lately?
+Every time a person closes the dashboard they should receive two questions: 1) Have you action based on this dashboard lately?
 2) Was the insight right?
 If the person answer is “Yes” to the first question, we count 1 in the denominator, if the person answer “Yes” in the second one, that goes to the numerator.
 The Dashboard Certainty will be 100% if all the “generated recommendations” generated the “predicted” results.
 If not, there’s work to be done.
-The information has two main objetives, decision making and controlling.
+The information has two main objectives, decision making and controlling.
 If you are not being able to do either of those things, the dashboard is useless.

 - Story Stream: The story stream is the process you have to design in order to tell the story.
 Is like in every story, the parts are the setting, the plot, the conflict, and the resolution.
 Here is the same thing, you have to plan how are you going to generate a story flow that can drive people to the right decisions and actions.
 The key here is that the story works no matter what’s the output of each widget.
 It’s like those choose your own adventure books.

 - Story Widget Title: Each Story Widget (part of the story) will have a specific question that has to be answered in order to generate relevance to the story.
 Don’t use regular titles like “Sales per month”.
 Use questions that makes simple to everyone linking what the widget is displaying and the question that you are trying to answer.